silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 ### Custom Inline CSS or Javascript

-You can also quote custom script directly.
+You can also quote custom scripts directly.
 This may seem a bit ugly, but is useful when you need to transfer some kind of 'configuration' from the database in a raw format.
 You'll need to use the `heredoc` syntax to quote JS and CSS, this is generally speaking the best way to do these things - it clearly marks the copy as belonging to a different language.